 The Board of Directors has established processes regarding internal control and risk management systems to ensure its effective oversight of the financial reporting process.
 These include the appointment of Alter Domus Alternative Asset Fund Administration S.à r.l. as corporate service provider and the appointment of Crédit Agricole CIB as back-office servicer to maintain the accounting records of the Company, the back-office monitoring related to the issuances of notes by the Company.
 To that end, Crédit Agricole CIB performs reconciliations of its records and Crédit Agricole CIB is contractually obliged to prepare for review and approval by the Board of Directors the financial statements providing a true and fair view of the financial situation of the Company.
+The Board of Directors evaluates and discusses significant accounting and reporting issues as the need arises.
 The Board of Directors has an annual process to ensure that appropriate measures are taken to consider and address the shortcomings identified and measures recommended by the independent auditors.